mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

 Designing the exopodite was an unexpected challenge.
 Since the entire model was mounted sideways in the tank, I needed the exopodite to be precisely neutrally buoyant to ensure that passive acuation could occur.
 I originally used an FDM 3D printer to fabricate the exopodite, and I attempted to tune the infill of the model to achieve the correct buoyancy.
 However, with a model this small, it was not possible to consistently achieve that same buoyancy at one infill setting.
 I discovered that the tolerance of the 3D printer was too large for the precision I was trying to achieve.
 Because of this, I switched to SLA 3D printing, which typically offers better resolution than FDM.
 However, I again encountered the same issue, where the 3D printer tolerance was too large to achieve consistent buoyancy given the same slicing settings.

 To solve this issue, I designed the exopodite with an internal pocket, which meant that uncured resin would pool up inside the model during printing.
 After the printing process, I would make a small hole with a needle and iteratively drain resin from the model until the buoyancy was correct.
-Upon reaching the correct buoyancy, I sealed the small hole and did a complete curing cycle to prevent movement of resin in the model.
-This also allowed me to choose where the center of buoyancy was located, which I located as close to the mounting joint (near the bearing) as possible, which mitigated the effect of buoyancy on the orientation of the exopodite.
+Upon reaching the correct buoyancy, I sealed the small hole and conducted a curing cycle to prevent resin movement within the model.
+This also allowed me to choose where the center of buoyancy was located, which I put as close to the mounting joint (near the bearing) as possible, thus mitigating the effect of buoyancy on the orientation of the exopodite.
 In the CAD images below, you can see the cross-section of the exopodite with the internal pocket.

 <div class="row align-items-center custom-row">
     <div class="col">